minhdang1110/react-citibikes/README.md

 * Bikes station are scattered everywhere, and tourists need to know the closest one to be there as soon as possible
 2. Solution:
 * Show the nearest city bike station when the user inputs the address/zip code/ coordinates and also return the station information
+3. Target end user:
+* Tourists and residents of the cities who are fond of biking

 ## API
 * https://github.com/eskerda/pybikes